Undefeated Bahamut Chronicle

 Undefeated Bahamut Chronicle (最弱無敗の, Saijaku Muhai no Bahamūto) is a Japanese light novel series, written by Senri Akatsuki and illustrated by Ayumu Kasuga and Yuichi Murakami.
 SB Creative published twenty volumes from August 2013 to August 2020 under their GA Bunko imprint.
 A manga adaptation written by Itsuki Watanabe, with art by Fumi Tadauri, was serialized by Square Enix and GA Bunko's online magazine Gangan Online from July 2014 to May 2018.
 It has been collected in eleven tankōbon volumes.
 A 12-episode anime television series adaptation by Lerche aired from January to March 2016.

 Plot

 Five years ago, a revolt has overthrown the Arcadia empire.
 The empire's former prince, Lux Arcadia, accidentally trespasses in a female-only bathing area, and witnesses the new kingdom's princess Lisesharte Atismata naked and her secret.
 After a duel with Lisesharte, Lux attends the female-only academy where they train students to become royal Drag-Knights.
+There, it is discovered that he is the Black Hero who single-handedly destroyed an entire army.